Skip to content

 2. Myuna Outlet

-A unique spot where the waters of Myuna Bay merge with Lake Macquarie, offering a rich mix of freshwater and saltwater fishing opportunities.
-Target Species: Look out for Australian bass, estuary perch, and mullet.
-Fishing Techniques: Surface lures and soft plastics work well for bass and perch, especially around snags and fallen trees.
-Mullet can be caught with bread or dough on float rigs.
-Best Areas: The transition zones and areas where currents meet are particularly productive, especially during the early morning or late afternoon.
+Where Myuna Bay merges with the main lake, this spot offers a genuine mix of freshwater and saltwater fishing.
+Australian bass, estuary perch and mullet are the main targets — surface lures and soft plastics work well for bass and perch around snags and fallen timber, while mullet take bread or dough fished under a float.
+The transition zones, where currents meet, are the most productive areas, particularly early morning or late afternoon.

 3. Belmont Bay

-Belmont Bay, located on the eastern side of Lake Macquarie, is a hotspot for those seeking a variety of species in a sheltered environment.
-Target Species: The bay is teeming with whiting, bream, and flathead.
-Fishing Techniques: For whiting, light tackle with live worms or nippers is effective.
-Bream can be targeted with soft plastics or bait such as prawns, while flathead respond well to soft plastics and live bait fished on the bottom.
-Best Areas: Shallow areas around seagrass beds and sandy flats are ideal for whiting and flathead, while bream are often found closer to structures.
+On the eastern side of the lake, Belmont Bay is a sheltered spot holding whiting, bream and flathead.
+Light tackle with live worms or nippers accounts for whiting, bream take soft plastics or prawns, and flathead respond to soft plastics or live bait fished on the bottom.
+Shallow seagrass beds and sandy flats are best for whiting and flathead, while bream tend to sit closer to structure.

 4. Mannering Park